 Smartphones are complex devices composed of various metals, each serving specific purposes.
-Here are a few key examples:
+Here are a few key examples of metal polish powder:

 Stainless Steel: Used for SIM card ejector pins, tray frames, and camera brackets, ensuring durability.